Overview

 recommends that investment management accounts be maintained at Schwab.
 Prior to

-required to enter into a formal Investment Advisory Agreement with Registrant setting
+to enter into a formal Investment Advisory Agreement with Registrant setting forth the

-forth the terms and conditions under which Registrant shall manage the client's assets,
+terms and conditions under which Registrant shall manage the client's assets, and a separate

 Factors that the Registrant considers in recommending Schwab (or any other broker-